1. ADLI’S OVERVIEW

 1.2.
 PEOPLE AND STRUCTURES INVOLVED

-2. CONTEXT AND RATIONALE
+2. BACKGROUND AND FOUNDATION

 3. Presentation of the Project: Strengthening individual freedoms

 Individual liberties will probably be strengthened through the following steps:

 3.1.
 KNOWLEDGE OF THE STATE OF THE AFFAIRS:

 This knowledge and understanding necessitates the identification of various conceptions and representations of individual liberties in legal documents, rulings, mass media, publications, and so on.
 This census will provide insight into people's perceptions about individual liberties.
 One shall identify which liberties are sanctified, disregarded, or marginalized thanks to such research, resulting in a better understanding of Tunisia's legal environment in reference to international principles in the field of human rights in general and individual freedoms in particular.
 ADLI will present, disseminate, and publish such studies, as well as share them on its website and Facebook page.